dargueta/unicorn-lua/README.rst

 64-bit integers *do not* fully work on Lua 5.2 or 5.1.
-This is because Lua only added direct support for integers in 5.3; Lua 5.1 and 5.2 use floating-point numbers, which provide at most 17 `digits of precision <https://en.wikipedia.org/wiki/Double-precision_floating-point_format>`_.
+This is because Lua only added direct support for integers in 5.3; Lua 5.1 and 5.2 use floating-point numbers, which provide at most 17 `digits of precision`_.
 Thus, values over 53 bits cannot be represented accurately.

-We can work around this limitation by
+We can work around this limitation by:

 * Using libraries such as `BigInt <https://luarocks.org/modules/jorj/bigint>`_.
   This could quickly become cumbersome, and the performance impact is unknown.